Unplanned-Pregnancy-Help-Parenting-Ready

 Even though you might be feeling overwhelmed, are you excited for the challenges and joys of entering parenthood?
 When considering all of the above factors, do you feel like your current life and circumstances will be a great fit for your child?
 Are you at a place in your life where you’re ready to put your child’s needs before your own?
 If you’re saying “yes”, parenting may be a great option for you to consider further!

-If you decide that you aren’t ready to enter parenthood, never feel ashamed or guilty.
+If you decide that you aren’t ready to parent, never feel ashamed or guilty.
 Placing a child for adoption is one of the most brave and loving things a mother can do.
 There are wonderful families that are waiting to welcome a child into their home, and creating a loving adoption plan may be the right choice for you and your baby.